tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 5.  **Desire:** a belief that accomplishing something, even if it's hard, is satisfying and worthwhile.

 Some of us are lucky enough to have experiences that lead us to develop those beliefs; most of us do not.
 But, if the experiences we have day-to-day are how we develop these beliefs, then we can engineer experiences that start teaching us these.
 This is hard and can take some time, but it's not impossible.
 (There's optimism showing through).
 If you hold these beliefs strongly, it makes you happier, more ambitious, more excited, and leads to you having better relationships with the world and people around you.

 You may have some of these already.
 You may struggle with some more acutely.
 You may struggle with all of them.
 Everyone has a different starting point.
 As far as I can tell: even small improvements lead to small improvements in your life pretty immediately, these beliefs are reinforcing enough that you get more improvement for the same effort the longer you work at it, and there's no ceiling on how much better you can make your experience.
 Whether you're 8 or 80, why wouldn't you start now and get however far you can?

-By trying to change our experience, we can develop those beliefs.
-Once we develop them, they are

-If you look at that list and thi

-The world can get better if you get better, you can get better, and there's no requirement to "win" the race

-## Why is this important?

-## How to build the mindset if you don't have it
+## How to build the beliefs

 You can build this muscle from almost any starting point, it just requires breaking a big goal into small-enough goals that your feedback loop is quick and positive enough to continue motivating you.
 This is hard.
 Great teachers or coaches can help by using their experience to help us set achievable goals and connect them to a bigger outcome, but great teachers and coaches are rare.
-I wasn't lucky enough to have this experience.
+I learned specific things from people along the journey, but I wasn't lucky enough to find a good teacher or coach that helped me here.
+You don't need to get lucky on that front.

+I was lucky in another area: I was born with a very obsessive personality.

 Curiousity and obsession are great hacks.
 They reframe the goal from accomplishment to learning, which allows for a much faster and more positive loop.